-Most of the literature that deals with infidelity emphasize that affairs are less about sex and more about the pursuit of affection and understanding.
+Most of the literature that deals with infidelity emphasizes that affairs are less about sex and more about the pursuit of affection and understanding.

 That’s why most relationships nowadays are not destroyed by extramarital passion.
 But our “common sense” in relationships tells us that affair recovery is impossible.

 The emotional disconnection which created the vulnerability to infidelity is the primary cause.
 Most couples can and do recover from infidelity, and some even enjoy a significant improvement in their relationship.

 Women are More Naturally Monogamous than Men